chiachunho1997/botnana-book/en-us/json-api.md

 ### Saving configuration

 Saving configuration will immediately save set value to configuration file.
-But will not affect parameter currently in use.
+But will not affect parameters currently in use.

 After restart, the system will use the new configuration.